 Once I actually got to BE on TV!
-As a birthday treat some other kids and I got to be on Miss Carol's Clubhouse, a local black and while kid's show at KXII-TV, Sherman, Texas.
+As a birthday treat some other kids and I got to appear on Miss Carol's Clubhouse, a local black and white kid's show at KXII-TV, Sherman, Texas.
 Like most kid shows, we were seated on risers and were asked questions as the camera zoomed in for the response.
 Since it was an afternoon show cartoons were played between the live segments.
-Recollection of our on-air comments are hazy, but by judging from Miss Carol's off-camera brusque manner, the noise and bustle of the kids was getting to her!
+Recollection of our on-air comments are hazy, but by judging from Miss Carol's off-camera brusque manner, the noise and bustle of managing a set full of kids was getting to her.
 Years later I can finally sympathize!
-During the breaks, all of the kids on the show were treated to huge bottles of Pepsi Cola that were too big to finish but kept the kids running to the restroom.
+During the off-air breaks, all of the kids on the show were treated to huge bottles of Pepsi Cola that were too big to finish but kept the kids running to the restroom.

 Miss Carol photo credits Kim Hunter Sullivan

 Back then most local TV stations had some sort of live kid's show.
 Dallas-Ft.
 Worth was no exception.
 Each city produced an markedly different style of kid's show.
 From Dallas came WFAA-TVs Mr. Peppermint.
 This was a happy Capt.
 Kangaroo type of show where Mr. Peppermint (played by Jerry Haynes) dressed in a red and white striped suit with a matching hat and cane.

 His companions in mirth and music were Muffin (a rodent of some sort who spoke like he had permanent nasal congestion) and Mr. Wiggly Worm (a latexed finger who would emerge from his worm hole to check his little mailbox and otherwise interact with Mr. Peppermint).